0U7L13R/0U7L13R/README.md

 # Hello World

 I'm actively working on cleaning up and uploading proper documentation for my personal projects and notes.
 Most of what you see here are independent endeavors driven by curiosity.
-The exception is [CS4732](https://github.com/0U7L13R/CS4732-Cryptography), which is (regrettably) the only class I decided to upload homework for.
+The exception is [CS4732](https://github.com/0U7L13R/CS4732-Cryptography), which is (regrettably) the only class I decided to upload homework for, which I am currently enrolled.

 My [wiki](https://github.com/yourusername/The_wiki) is where I keep my collection of notes for syntax, tools, and other cyber references.